ayaan-there/maruti-nandan-website/README.md

 ## what's this about?

 This is the official website for **Maruti Nandan Marble & Granite**, a paid project that showcases their premium collection of marble and granite products.
-Think of it as the digital storefront where customers can vibe with their products and get in touch.
+Think of it as the digital storefront where customers can look for required products and get in touch.

 Built from scratch to production in just **72 hours** – design, development, email setup, AND deployment included.
 That's giving speed, efficiency, and main character energy.